lehmansociology/little-r-book/docs/05-Statistics-with_mulitple-variables.md

 ## Using group_by

 Another way to look at the relationship between variables is to compare values of statistics for different groups.

 In this case one way to do this is with the group_by function from the `dplyr` package.

-Once you group your data there are a number of other functions within dplyr and in other packages that will use the groups ro organiza the results
+Once you group your data there are a number of other functions within dplyr and in other packages that will use the groups to organize the results

 ```r